 Larger Romanesque churches usually had at least one small tower located at the western end of the church.
 Alternatively, there may be two towers symmetrically placed about the western portal.
 Smaller churches such as St Luke’s had a bell gable instead of towers.

-Finally, internally St Luke’s Church is a single nave church that displays the barrel vaulting which would be expected in a Romanesque building.
-Barrel vaults produced a lateral force on the walls and it was for this reason, before the use of extravagant buttressing introduced in the Gothic, that the Romanesque churches had extremely thick walls supported by flat buttresses.
-Take your time when inside the Church of St Luke to observe the pendatives and the work being done by the arches.
+Finally, internally St Luke’s Church is a single nave church with an architecture that trends toward the later Gothic.
+The apparent barrel vaulting which would be expected in a Romanesque building is complemented by the Gothic ogive arch.
+Barrel vaults produced a hefty lateral force on the walls of a church and it was for this reason that the walls were extremely thick, often internally reinforced, and supported in some cases by flat butressing.
+The ogival arches inside St Luke’s increase the elevation of the ceiling and the sense of vertical space, providing a religious inference.
+The arches and pendatives return vertically to their pillars, transferring the weight vertically, thereby reducing the reliance on externally placed buttresses.
+Take your time when inside the Church of St Luke to observe the pendatives and pillars, and the work being done by both the semi-circular and ogival arches.

 There is one large Romanesque cathedral in Kotor, St Tryphon’s Cathedral.
 St Tryphon’s has experienced significant earthquake damage over several centuries and many visual Romanesque features have been lost.
 Nevertheless, all the principles outlined above can be just as easily applied.